 The warning signs for pediatric obstructive sleep apnea can be different than for adults.
 Pay attention to your child’s sleep, weight, and behavior.
 Specifically, keep an eye out for the following:

 If you notice any of the above warning signs in yourself, your sleep partner, or your children, it’s time to talk to a doctor about your sleep apnea.

 If you do suspect that you may have sleep apnea, don’t wait to see a doctor.
-It’s a serious disorder that can be life threatening, so you’ll want to treat it as soon as possible—both to protect your health and to get more sleep and feel more energized.
+Getting properly diagnosed and treated may protect your heart health, your brain health, your mood, and help you feel more energized.

 While OSA can be serious, it’s also a very common and treatable condition.
-If you are concerned that your child’s snoring may be a sign of something more serious, talk with your family physician.
-You child may need to see a sleep specialist for a polysomnography—or sleep study—which can help with a more concrete diagnosis.
+If you are concerned that your or your child’s snoring may be a sign of something more serious, talk with your physician.